AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 #### 📌

-18 This very simple pair of helper templates is a fundamental technique that lies at the heart of advanced libraries such as Boost.Hana!
-19 This code is not valid C++ because a lambda expression cannot appear directly in a decltype operand for compiler-technical reasons, but the meaning is clear.
-20
-21 At the time of this writing, the C++ standardization committee is exploring ways to “reflect” various program entities (like class types and their members) in ways that the program can explore.
-See Section 17.9 on page 363.
 22 Except that decltype(call-expression) does not require a nonreference, non- void return type to be complete, unlike call expressions in other contexts.
 Using decltype(std::declval<T>().begin(), 0) instead does add the